oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

   TrackTitle = String   // Title of the song in the selected track
 ```

-Semantic validation keywords for Strings are defined in Sections 4.2.5.2 and
-54.2.5.3 the [[JADN](#jadn-v10)] specification.
-These keywords support
-constraining a String type to represent a variety of commonly used formats, such
-as dates and times, emails, hostnames, etc.

-ing are valid *format* options for the String type.
-The *minLength*
-and *maxLength* TypeOptions are used to specify a minimum and/or maximum number of
-characters that may be assigned to a String type (i.e., the acceptable range of
-string lengths).
+Strings have a large variety of applicable type options that have the potential
+for overlapping meanings.
+As stated in the [[JADN](#jadn-v10)] specification:
+"The pattern, length, and range options are not normally used together, but if
+more than one kind is present in a type definition an instance must satisfy all
+conditions."
+In particular:

+ - The `minLength / maxLength` options define the acceptable character count for
+   an instance of a String type.
+ - The `minInclusive / maxInclusive / minExclusive / maxExclusive` options
+   define ranges of acceptable content for an instance of a String type if the
+   character set defines a collation order.

 The *pattern* option in JADN is identified by the `%` type option
 character followed immediately by the regular expression to be
 applied, with the entire option contained in double-quotes.
 When
-applying the *pattern* option in JIDL, it should be directly
+representing the *pattern* option in JIDL, it should be directly
 connected to the `String` type name.
 The JIDL pattern
 specification is surrounded with braces "{ }", containing
 `pattern="REGEX"` where `REGEX` is the regular expression that